 Concrete Stain, Dye and Seal

-This application is ideal for basements and commercial spaces.
-We prepare the concrete surface using our concrete diamond grinder and get the floor smooth and clean.
-Then we apply the dye/stain (term used interchangeably) and seal it with our SHP Polyaspartic clear coat.
-The benefit to this is that you get the aesthetic beauty and appearance of an acid stained floor with the performance of an industrial-grade coating.
-Only in special cases do we use a lower-performing sealer.
+The key to the perfect looking stained concrete floor is the quality of our sealers and our industry-leading preparation.
+We only use the highest quality prep equipment and materials.
+We prepare the concrete surface using our concrete diamond grinder to get the floor smooth and clean.
+Then we apply our proprietary dye/stain and seal it with our SHP Polyaspartic clear coat.
+The benefit is that you get the aesthetic beauty and appearance of an acid stained floor with the performance of an industrial-grade coating.

 Removal of existing coatings, sealers, carpet glue or mastic is generally not a problem.
 Our professional equipment and experience will make sure that the concrete is suitable and clean before we apply any stain and/or sealers.